dsoto/ENSP_338/project/outline-rubric.md

 An unacceptable outline will not be well organized and will not give the reader a clear idea of what question the paper will answer.
 It may also be very short.

+# Peer Feedback

+You will sign up to be a reviewer for two projects from the class on the project spreadsheet.
+For each of the two projects, provide a short (1 page max) written feedback for them that details the strengths and weaknesses of the outline.
+Keep your comments as constructive as possible and refer to the material above to guide your feedback.

+Arrange among yourselves how you will view each others work and provide the feedback.
+You will turn in a copy of your feedback to Moodle.